nivsmall/CarInFront_CNN_Classifer/README.md

   - Numpy
   - matplotlib

-This Repository can be used to any image classification task, including self labeling stage
+This Repository can be used for any image classification task, including self labeling stage